Vision 2016: Securing better health for Scotland's infants, children and young people

 Date: 27th October 2015

-Category: Mental health, Health and health services, Basic Health and Welfare
+Category: Mental health, Health and health services, Disability, Basic Health and Welfare

 RCPCH Scotland has published its 2016 vision for child health in Scotland.
 It envisions Scotland being one of the healthiest places in the world to grow up, with equal access to resources and communities that value both physical and mental wellbeing.

 The report 'Securing better health for Scotland's infants, children and young people' documents a range of actions to help improve child health, including advocating financial inclusion as one of the key actions to tackle child health inequalities.

 RCPCH calls on politicians in Scotland to reduce health inequalities and use devolved powers to:

 - Develop education programmes for parents on dangers of alcohol use in pregnancy